Diffusion Models for Open-Vocabulary Segmentation: Broader impact

 \section{Broader impact}

-Semantic segmentation is a component in a very large and diverse spectrum of applications in healthcare, image processing, computer graphics, surveillance and more.
+Semantic segmentation is a component in a vast and diverse spectrum of applications in healthcare, image processing, computer graphics, surveillance and more.
 As for any foundational technology, applications can be good or bad. \NAME{} is similarly widely applicable.
 It also makes it easier to use semantic segmentation in new applications by leveraging existing and new pre-trained models.
-This is a bonus for inclusivity, affordability, and, potentially, environmental impact (as it requires no training, which is usually computationally intensive); however, these features also mean that it is easier for bad actors to use the technology.
+This is a bonus for inclusivity, affordability, and, potentially, environmental impact (as it requires no additional training, which is usually computationally intensive); however, these features also mean that it is easier for bad actors to use the technology.

-Because \NAME{} is training-free, it is more versatile, but also, inherits the weaknesses of the components it is built on.
+Because \NAME{} does not require further training, it is more versatile but also inherits the weaknesses of the components it is built on.
 For example, it might contain the biases (e.g., gender bias) of its components, in particular Stable Diffusion~\cite{Schramowski_2023_CVPR}, which is used for generating support images for any given category/description.
-Thus it should not be exposed without further filtering and detection of, e.g., NSFW material in the sampled support set.
+Thus, it should not be exposed without further filtering and detection of, e.g., NSFW material in the sampled support set.
 Finally, \NAME{} is also bound by the licenses of its components.